Carnival Films

-Carnival Film & Television Limited, trading as Carnival Films, is a British production company based in London, UK, founded on 3 November 1978.
+Carnival Film & Television Limited, trading as Carnival Films, is a British production company based in London, UK, founded on 3 November 1978 by television producers Brian Eastman and Leszek Burzynski.
 It has produced television series for all the major UK networks including the BBC, ITV, Channel 4, and Sky UK, as well as international broadcasters including PBS, A&E, HBO and NBC.
 Productions include single dramas, long-running television dramas, feature films, and stage productions.